inrae/GenomAsm4pg/README.md

 - Setting `get_all_filenames: True` will take all of the `.fasta.gz` files in the `fastx_files` directory and set them as a list in `IDS`.
 - Alternatively, give the fasta filenames as a list in `IDS` to specify files you want to run the pipeline on.

-Your config should also follow this template
+Your config should also follow this template:

 ```yaml
 # default assembly mode